aatxe/weiss.city/index.md

 As an undergraduate, I worked with [Arjun Guha](http://people.cs.umass.edu/~arjun/) on static verification and update synthesis for [Puppet](https://puppet.com/) manifests.

-I'm an open source software developer with about a decade of experience.
-My favorite languages are [Rust](http://www.rust-lang.org/) and [Scala](http://www.scala-lang.org).
+I'm an open source software developer with about a decade of experience, mostly in [Rust](http://www.rust-lang.org/) and [Scala](http://www.scala-lang.org).